 What is Logical Reasoning for CAT?

 Logical reasoning is the ability to recognize and determine the meaning of patterns using a variety of information.
-It is the primary tool used in solving problems of every kind, including math problems.
+It is the primary tool used in solving problems of every kind, including maths problems.
 Every candidate has these skills and uses them in all aspects of daily life, sometimes even without consciously being aware of it.

 Logical Reasoning questions are designed to measure an aspirant’s ability to understand a system of relationships and to draw appropriate conclusions about those relationships.
 Each question is based on a short passage or a set of conditions.
 These questions focus on Logical consistency as well as numerical reasoning based type questions.
 Logical reasoning requires drawing conclusions from a set of rules, statements or conditions that describe relationships among entities such as persons, places, or things.